ybk08/Project-2-Fetch-Data-from-a-live-source-and-Build-a-Power-BI-Dashboard/README.md

 `Python_Script.py`: Contains the complete code used for fetching data from live data source.

-`Report documenting the process followed for creating Dashboard.txt`: Contains districts after the formation of Telangana from Andhra Pradesh.
+`Report documenting the process followed for creating Dashboard.docx`: Contains the Steps followed for creating a Dashboard.

 ## Contact Information